Long-time asymptotics and stability for the sine-Gordon equation: Introduction

-In general, for any given solution of the sine-Gordon equaiton, one can use the inverse scattering transform to add a breather in the orginal solution.
-Measured this process using $H_{\text{sin}}^{1,s}\times L^{2,s}$ for $0\leq s<1/2$, this perturbation can be as small as desired provided $\beta$ is small enough.
-Therefore, the sine-Gordon equation is not asymptotically stable under initial perturbations in the weighted energy space if $0\leq s<\frac{1}{2}$.
+In general, for any given solution of the sine-Gordon equation, one can consider the perturbation to this solution from the inverse scattering point of view.
+Measuring this perturbation process using the norm $H_{\text{sin}}^{1,s}\times L^{2,s}$ for $0\leq s<1/2$, this perturbation can produce a breather as small as desired provided $\beta$ is small enough.
+Therefore, the solutions to the sine-Gordon equation is not asymptotically stable under perturbations in the weighted energy space if $0\leq s<\frac{1}{2}$.